ARandomTank7/Balajeweled/README.md

 ![alt text](https://i.imgur.com/wWLyEeG.png)

 > [!IMPORTANT]
-> As for now, the aces of each suit have been made, i'll start making the numbered cards when i have some spare time.
+> As for now, the aces and the ~~wees~~ 2s of each suit have been made, i'll start making the numbered cards when i have some spare time.
 > You can test it if you want but it's far from being done.

 ## How to ~~install~~ test Balajeweled